Quramy/zakki/draft_entries/20230105_prisma_fabbrica/README.md

 }
 ```

-And test code for the above function is the following:
+Test code for the above function is the following:

 ```ts
 /* src/updatePostTitle.test.ts */